 Built.js CLI

-The Built.js CLI is a powerful command-line tool for creating and managing Built.JS applications, themes, and plugins.
+The Built.js CLI is a powerful command-line tool for creating and managing Built.js applications, themes, and plugins.
 This document provides an overview of available commands and their usage.

 Usage